ReginaldAnthony/Employee-Dataset/README.md

 ![image](https://github.com/ReginaldAnthony/Employee-Dataset/assets/135012645/7af5d021-3905-4770-9481-69c5bc14f2a9)
-* A professionally generated scatter plot is employed to visually depict the correlation between Payment Tier and Experience in the Current Domain.
-This graphical representation serves to elucidate any discernible patterns or trends in the relationship between these two variables, providing a clear and concise visualization for analytical interpretation.
-Showing taht the payment tier and experience in current domain corrolates.
+* This graphical representation serves to elucidate any discernible patterns or trends in the relationship between these two variables, providing a clear and concise visualization for analytical interpretation.
+Showing that the Payment Tier and Experience in Current Domain correlates.

 * ![image](https://github.com/ReginaldAnthony/Employee-Dataset/assets/135012645/f42140da-41aa-4ca8-b02e-58980c136d2a)